Configure GigaVUE Fabric Components using VMware ESXi

 Note: Ensure to unselect the Management Port DHCP checkbox if you want to use static IP address for the management port.
 If you select the Management Port DHCP checkbox, dynamic IP address will be configured for the management port even if you have selected Do Not Use DHCP option in the Configuration page.

-d.
-In the Optional Parameters section, enter the monitoring domain name in the GroupName field and connection name in the SubGroupName field.
+e.
+In the Optional Parameters section, enter the Monitoring Domain name in the GroupName field and connection name in the SubGroupName field.
+The Monitoring Domain and connection name corresponds to the domain name and connection that you created during the Configure GigaVUE Fabric Components using VMware ESXi configuration.

-f.
-Enter the GigaVUE FM IP address and remote port in the RemoteIP and RemotePort fields respectively.

 g.
+Enter the GigaVUE-FM IP address and remote port in the RemoteIP and RemotePort fields respectively.
+In case of any error, you should re-deploy the V Series.

-In the Custom node properties field enter one of the following:
+h.
+In the Custom node properties field enter app_mode=linux_apps (mandatory).

 12. Click Next and the Ready to complete page appears.

-During the initial bringup, the V Series reboots multiple times.
-After a wait time of 5 minutes, you can check the status of the deployment.
+During the initial bring up, the V Series reboots multiple times for initialization.
+After few minutes, you can check the status of the deployment in GigaVUE-FM.
 If the status is failed, you can check the logs to perform troubleshooting.

 OVF Package Files